UNC Research Opportunities Initiative

 If money is awarded to a joint team proposal, can teams have separate contracts for money distribution and budgeting?

-Yes, the UNC General Administration has flexibility in making separate contracts with partnered UNC universities.
+Yes, the UNC System Office has flexibility in making separate contracts with partnered universities.
 Note that only one proposal is required.

 When can you submit full proposal?

-When invited by UNC GA to submit the full proposal.
+When invited by the UNC System to submit the full proposal.
 These invitations will come from a review of the pre-proposals.

 Does the grant allow faculty support?